Skip to Content

 I have been to Lake Louise numerous times throughout my years of living close to the Rockies.
 Each time ticking off all the best things to do in Lake Louise.
 From hikes to restaurants and all of the epic Lake Louise activities, I’ve pretty much done it all!
 Here are a few of my favorites to check out during your visit:

-• Relax at the Lake Louise foreshore – When it comes to enjoying Lake Louise, one of the easiest and most common ways is to enjoy the views are from the Lake Louise foreshore.
+• Relax at the Lake Louise foreshore – When it comes to enjoying Lake Louise, one of the easiest and most common ways is to enjoy the views from the Lake Louise foreshore.
 Within minutes of arriving, you can have a coffee in hand and stare out at mountain peaks, glaciers, and the bluest lake you’ll ever see.
+Many of the best hikes around Lake Lousie take off from here and this is where you’ll find the gorgeous Fairmont Chateau Lake Louise Hotel!

 • Hike to the Lake Agnes Tea House – My favorite hike in Lake Louise is the Lake Agnes Tea House trail.
 Starting right from the foreshore, the trail has you hiking high above Lake Louise where you can peer down and see parts of the lake from above.
 Lake Agnes Tea House Trail is a 7.3-kilometer (4.5 miles) return track that climbs 400 meters (1,312 feet) in elevation.
-The trail is moderately difficult but not technical at all!
+If you aren’t a confident hiker, take this guided hike with a local who will show you the way – literally!

 • Go ice skating on Lake Louise – Lake Louise is the color of the sky in summer and that color has made the lake famous.
 But in the winter, the cold temperatures completely freeze the lake over and it now becomes an ice-skating dream!
 This is one of the best things to do in Lake Louise in the winter, and it’s completely free if you bring your own skates!